Album Review: Father John Misty ‘Pure Comedy’

 Two tracks have whipped up a little controversy for ‘Pure Comedy’, the first being Leaving LA, a 13-minute lament which debuted in its fetal form after Tillman’s mini breakdown at a 2016 New Jersey music festival.
 Any 13-minute song seems bound to grow tired, especially one with the sparse instrumentation of Leaving LA, but Tillman’s meta lyrical story makes hanging on worthwhile.
 It takes a talented songwriter to have one cutting pull back per song but for Tillman to have managed several encapsulates the push-pull that exists within him.
 Just when you think he’s gone off the deep end, he pulls you back into the joke, laughing heartily at your shocked face.

 Total Entertainment Forever is Tillman’s other controversial tune.
-Its opening lyric “Bedding Taylor Swift/every night inside the ocular rift” was misinterpreted as a chauvinistic lunge at a fragile white woman rather than the pinnacle of the album’s focus on the entwinement of celebrity and technological fallacy .
+Its opening lyric “Bedding Taylor Swift/every night inside the ocular rift” was misinterpreted as a chauvinistic lunge at a fragile, white woman.
+Rather, it’s a line that encapsulated the themes of technology and celebrity omnipresence that hang over the whole album.
 Poppy bongos and jazzy horns make Total Entertainment Forever the most jovial of the lot, juxtaposed with the horror future that Tillman gallantly spits.
 In a time where all aspects of society have been repackaged into entertainment, there is no stanza more relevant than Tillman’s quiet revelation about constant distraction, its both our ultimate gift and our imminent downfall.

 ‘Pure Comedy’ is chocked full of such tongue-in-cheek commentary that it’s hard to decipher the sincerity, if there is any.
 And that’s the point – art reflects life, and life in this moment is confusing.
 In the last line of final track In Twenty Years Or So… Tillman croons that there’s nothing to be afraid of, and although his voice is calm and comforting, it seems he’s trying to convince himself as much as he is everyone else.